 What Is The Omega Paw Self-Cleaning Litter Box?

 Omega Paw’s Roll’ N Clean is a litter box, which works on a roll-and-sift base.
 Instead of manually scooping the clumps of urine and feces, Omega Paw’s product does it for you.
 In other words, it cleans itself so you won’t have to deal with the messy stuff.

-It works in a simple way.
+It works simply.
 All you have to do is roll the box over to the side of the waste container.
-The clumps of waste get sifted into the container so once you roll the box back to its original position, only the clean litter will be left behind.
-From there on you can easily empty the waste container into the trash without any manual scooping.
+The clumps of waste get sifted into the container, so once you roll the box back to its original position, only the clean litter will be left behind.
+From there on, you can easily empty the waste container into the trash without any manual scooping.

 Truth be told, this particular method not only spares you from digging out the waste, but it also saves you money because you don’t have to throw away clean litter along with the scoops.

 It’s important to note that the Omega Paw is not an automatic self-cleaning unit.

 The Roll’ N Clean may not be fully automated, but it’s still neater than the standard litter box.
 On top of that, it’s actually quite affordable even for pet parents who can’t afford to invest a small fortune into a new self-cleaning unit.